fairy-rockets/vanilla-flavored-human-body.blend/README.md

 - No sex/gender.
 Not a male.
 Not a female.
 - No hair.
 Give your own favorite one.
 - No body color.
 Paint as you like.
+- No clothes.
+Bring nice one from your closet.
 - Of course, no name is given yet.
 Vanilla flavored.

 ## TODO